-We expand and develop the substance abuse and mental health workforce.
+We expand and develop the substance abuse and behavioral health workforce.
 We do this by awarding grants that support:

 - substance abuse prevention and treatment services, and

 - care in settings that provide combined primary and behavioral health services to underserved and/or rural populations.

 Which Behavioral Health Workforce Development Programs Do We Fund?

 We fund paraprofessional and professional training programs to develop and expand the substance abuse and behavioral health workforce.
 We work closely with the Substance Abuse and Mental Health Services Administration (SAMHSA), particularly via the SAMHSA-HRSA Center for Integrated Health Solutions to administer this program.

 We fund schools, universities, and other nonprofit organizations to plan, develop, operate, or maintain graduate programs in behavioral health practice to train psychologists to work with underserved populations.